Talking (and

 stay long in the Army; while from the University he proceeds

-either to a profession (such as the Bar, or writing advertisements
+either to a profession (such as the Bar, or writing

 or to residence upon his estate.
 This last he can only do if his